cyberprotocols/cyberpro_inc/README.md

 D if the ELK stack was successfully receiving logs, you would have seen:
 ‘data successfully received from this module.

-- We have several playbooks.
-Filebeat-playbook and metricbeat-playbook.
-They are located in /etc/ansible
+- Filebeat-playbook.
+They are located in /etc/filebeat/filebeat.yml

 - To run Ansible in a specific machine, we need to edit the host file first and create a specific group.
 To install ELK in a specific machine, edit the install-elk.yml file.
 Under host specify the elk server that was created in the host file.
 This will prevent the elk server installation in unwanted machines.
 Likewise in the filebeat-playbook.yml file, under the hosts: specify the targeted hosts, which was created in the hosts file.

-- To check that the ELK server is running open your browser and navigate to http://13.83.48.12:5601/
+- To check that the ELK server is running open your browser and navigate to http://13.83.48.12:5601//app/kibana.